goalsgame/ueimporter/README.md

 ```

 This might take a while, hours even on a fast machine.
 The slow part is communicating with
-plastics CLI tool `cm` to add/delete/check out or move files and directories.
+Plastics CLI tool `cm` to add/delete/check out or move files and directories.
 For me it took over 7 hours to import the 100k changes that differentiates `5.0.0-preview-1` from `5.0.0-early-access-2`

 #### 7. Verify that directory structure is identical to the release zip
 To make sure that `ueimporter` has not missed anything it can be a good idea to
-compare the plastic workspace directory is now identical to the release zip
+compare the Plastic workspace directory is now identical to the release zip
 file.

 There are several tools for this, [Beyond Compare](https://www.scootersoftware.com) is a one, [WinMerge](https://winmerge.org/) another free alternative.

-#### 8. Check in all changes into plastic
+#### 8. Check in all changes into Plastic
 There is no need to compile and test anything, remember that the vendor branch simply contains
 unmodified versions of UnrealEngine.
 Any building and testing happens later, when you merge
 the new release with your `main` branch.